dustinpfister/blog_posts/_posts/phaser-time-events.md

 This is a post on time events in phaser ce, a popular html5 game framework.
 Time events are a way of defining some code that is to fire after a delay, just once, or over and over again.
 Time events are one of several ways to go about defining game logic that is to fire after a delay, or in a loop.
 These events can be used in conjunction with those other methods, however I will not be getting into those in detail here.

 The nice thing about these timer events is that they are subject to pausing of the game state.
 So in other words I do not have to adjust manually, phaser does this for me, making phaser timers one of the many little features that make using the framework a major time saver.

+## 1.1 - The Phaser Timer Class

+This post is mainly about the phaser [Timer class](https://photonstorm.github.io/phaser-ce/Phaser.Timer.html), as well as the Time Class that is closely associated with it.
+I might briefly write about other related aspects of phaser as well, however the emphasis is there.

+## 1.2 - The Time class

+This post is about using Timers that are used in the [Time class](https://photonstorm.github.io/phaser-ce/Phaser.Time.html).
+In this post I will not be writing about everything that has to do with this class, just adding timers to it's timer pool, and it's events property which is an instance of a timer that

 ## 2 - Some basic examples of time events in phaser CE